guillempg/spring-boot-oracleXE/README.md

 }
 ```

-You can can start a Sonarqube analysis with the following command, which assumes that username `admin` has
+You can start a Sonarqube analysis with the following command, which assumes that username `admin` has
 password `sonarqube`:

 ```bash